Pizza Bowl

 a large ramekin with a pizza cooked inside topped with parsley and olives

-This pizza bowl is best eaten fresh, right out of the microwave when the cheese is still stretchy and bubbly.
-It’s designed as a single serving, so there’s usually nothing left to store.
+This is best eaten fresh, right out of the microwave when the cheese is still stretchy and bubbly.
+I designed it as a single serving, so there’s usually nothing left to store.

-If you do want to prep ahead, you can assemble the bowl with sauce, toppings, and cheese, then cover and refrigerate for up to 3 days.
-When you’re ready to eat, microwave for 60 to 90 seconds until heated through.
-The texture won’t be quite as good as fresh since the toppings absorb some of the sauce during storage, but it still works for a fast meal.
+If you want to prep ahead, I assemble the bowl with sauce, toppings, and cheese the night before, then cover and refrigerate.
+When I’m ready to eat, 60 to 90 seconds in the microwave and it’s done.
+The texture isn’t quite as good as fresh since the toppings absorb some of the sauce during storage, but it still works for a fast keto meal.
+Assembled bowls keep in the fridge for up to 3 days.

-For a similar concept that scales better for meal prep, try a full keto pizza casserole that you can portion out across the week.
+For a similar concept that scales better for weekly meal prep, try a keto skillet lasagna that you can portion out across the week.

 About the Author